obviyus/pg-backloggd/README.md

 ## Notes

-- This spider scrapes data directly from the Backlogg'd website since there is no official API available.
+- This spider scrapes data directly from Backloggd's website since there is no official API available.
 - Use responsibly and respect the website's terms of service.